-log_directory: '/var/tmp/fsep_10_AE_64/naomi_myinst27599/log'
+log_directory: '/var/tmp/fsep_120_WA_64/naomi_myinst27599/log'

-core_directory: '/var/tmp/fsep_10_AE_64/naomi_myinst27599/core'
+core_directory: '/var/tmp/fsep_120_WA_64/naomi_myinst27599/core'

-- When a standby instance is imported, a valid entry, using the IP address of the standby instance, must exist in the pg_hba.conf file of the master instance to allow the standby instance to connect to the master instance. - When a standby instance is imported, the value for "host" in the primary_conninfo parameter of recovery.conf should match the host name of the master instance. - Instances created by other operating systems cannot be imported. - If a FUJITSU Enterprise Postgres 10 instance is being imported while it is running, WebAdmin will encrypt the superuser password using SCRAM-SHA-256 authentication.
+- When a standby instance is imported, a valid entry, using the IP address of the standby instance, must exist in the pg_hba.conf file of the master instance to allow the standby instance to connect to the master instance. - When a standby instance is imported, the value for "host" in the primary_conninfo parameter of postgresql.auto.conf should match the host name of the master instance. - When a standby instance is imported, you cannot specify "passfile" in the primary_conninfo parameter of postgresql.auto.conf.
+Be sure to specify "password". - Instances created by other operating systems cannot be imported. - If a FUJITSU Enterprise Postgres 10 or later instance is being imported while it is running, WebAdmin will encrypt the superuser password using SCRAM-SHA-256 authentication.